History of Iowa: 1917–1945

+World War I

-In 1917, the United States entered World War I and farmers as well as all Iowans experienced a wartime economy.
+In 1917, the United States entered World War I and Iowa provided almost 115,000 men for service.
+Farmers as well as all Iowans experienced a wartime economy.
 For farmers, the change was significant.
 Since the beginning of the war in 1914, Iowa farmers had experienced economic prosperity.
 Along with farmers everywhere, they were urged to be patriotic by increasing their production.
 Farmers purchased more land and raised more corn, beef, and pork for the war effort.
-It seemed that no one could lose as farmers expanded their operations, made more money, and at the same time, helped the Allied war effort.
+Farmers expanded their operations, made more money, and at the same time, helped the Allied war effort.

+Great Depression

+A woman living near Shannon City during the Great Depression.

 After the war, however, Iowa farmers soon saw wartime farm subsidies eliminated.
 Beginning in 1920, many farmers had difficulty making the payment for debts they had incurred during the war.
-The 1920s were a time of hardship for Iowa's farm families and for many families, these hardships carried over into the 1930s.
+The 1920s were a time of hardship for Iowa's farm families, and for many families, these hardships carried over into the 1930s.
+Herbert Hoover, who was the only president from Iowa, failed to deal with the causes of the Great Depression, and Iowa was hit just as hard as any other state.

 As economic difficulties worsened, Iowa farmers sought to find local solutions.
 Faced with extremely low farm prices, including corn at ten cents a bushel and pork at three cents a pound, some farmers in western Iowa formed the Farmers Holiday Association.
 This group, which had its greatest strength in the area around Sioux City, tried to withhold farm products from markets.
 They believed this practice would force up farm prices.
 The Farm Holiday Association had only limited success as many farmers did not cooperate and the withholding itself did little to raise prices.
 Farmers experienced little relief until 1933 when the federal government, as part of Franklin D. Roosevelt's New Deal, created a federal farm aid program.

 In 1933, native Iowan Henry A. Wallace went to Washington as Secretary of Agriculture and served as principal architect for the new farm program.
 Wallace, former editor of the Midwest's leading farm journal, Wallace's Farmer, believed that prosperity would return to the agricultural sector only if agricultural production was curtailed.
 Further, he believed that farmers would be monetarily compensated for withholding agricultural land from production.
 These two principles were incorporated into the Agricultural Adjustment Act passed in 1933.
 Iowa farmers experienced some recovery as a result of the legislation but like all Iowans, they did not experience total recovery until the 1940s.
 Iowa's only Nobel Peace Prize Winner, Norman Borlaug, was launched in his researches in plant genomics by funding and research through Iowa State University developing strains of rice in Mexico and which emanated from the work of Henry Wallace.
 Wallace and Borlaug's work helped create the now internationally significant agricultural concern Pioneer Hi-Bred, now a division of DuPont.